MyNameIsMikeGreen/tech-notes/technologies/Docker.md

 In the above example:
 1. Defines the base image
-2. Creates and sets the working directory on the image machine from which all subsequent commands will be run from
+2. Creates and sets the working directory on the image from which all subsequent commands will be run from
-3. Copies the `requirements.txt` from the host machine to the image machine
+3. Copies the `requirements.txt` from the host machine to the image
-4. Runs the pip command on the image machine
+4. Runs the pip command on the image
-5. Copies the current directory from the host machine to the image machine
+5. Copies the current directory from the host machine to the image
 6. Defined the command to be run when the image is executed

 ## Orchestrating Images: `docker-compose.yml`